The Berlin Workshop of Future Phlebology

 The faculty consists of angioclinic experts Chris Ragg, Oana Despa and invited international guests such as Jean-Francois Uhl, Miguel Lo Vuolo, Sergio Gianesini, Kasuo Miyake, Uldis Maurins, Ashkan Haghshenas, Petar Dragic and many others.

-All applicants for the ‘Venartis 2018 Phlebology Innovation Awards’ may also apply for a 500 US$ scholarships for ‘The Berlin Workshop of Future Phlebology’.
+All participants for one of the three ‘Venartis Phlebology Innovation Awards’ can apply for one of the two scholarships for ‘The Berlin Workshop of Future Phlebology’.
 You can find more information here.